andi242/gitopen.nvim/README.md

 Check and open the git url in the default web browser.

 The plugin grabs the output of `git ls-remote --get-url`, checks if ssh or plain http and opens in the browser.
+Should work with any git hoster (codeberg, github, local hosted, ...)

 ## Installation